 These are some of the technologies and phenomena I grapple with as a historian of the recent past and technoscience studies scholar.
 My work focuses on environmental politics ,biopolitics, sexed and raced life, health, calculation, economic practices, reproduction, technology, and social science practices in the 20th century through feminist transnational, anti-racist, postcolonial, political economic, and queer approaches.

-I am a Professor in the History Department and Women and Gender Studies Institute at the University of Toronto, with graduate appointments in Science and Technology Studies and the Faculty of Environmental Studies at York University and in the Institute for the History and Philosophy of Science and Technology and School of Environment, and the Faculty of Information (iSchool) at U of T. I have a PhD in the History of Science from Harvard University (1998), and a Bachelors degree in Biology and History and Philosophy of Science and Technology from the University of Toronto (1992).
+I am a Professor in the History Department and Women and Gender Studies Institute at the University of Toronto, with graduate appointments in Science and Technology Studies and the Faculty of Environmental Studies at York University and in the Institute for the History and Philosophy of Science and Technology, the School of Environment, and the Faculty of Information (iSchool) at U of T. I have a PhD in the History of Science from Harvard University (1998), and a Bachelors degree in Biology and History and Philosophy of Science and Technology from the University of Toronto (1992).